-It won’t be convenient and it probably feels like the equivalent of having to go to a 15-panel job interview, but if the narcissist has started calling you from different numbers, you’ll want to change your cell phone number – even if you share kids and even if you use your number for work.
+It won’t be convenient and it probably feels like the equivalent of having to go to a 15-panel job interview, but if the narcissist has started calling you from different numbers, you’ll need to change your cell phone number – even if you share kids and even if you use your number for work.

 If you share custody of your children with your Ex, not sharing your cell phone number with them is part of the Extreme Modified Contact approach.
 Allow them access to your landline, instead.
 If you don’t have one, order one and then change your cell phone number.